devinekask/workflows/src/content/docs/vite-01-intro.md

 Have a look at the newly created project, there is a lot!

 - `node_modules` - this is where all the dependencies are stored, dependencies needed by Vite
-- `public` - A directory containing an SVG file.
-Files in this directory aren't parsed by Vite, this has certain [consequences](https://vitejs.dev/guide/assets.html#the-public-directory)
+- `public` - A directory containing two SVG files: the `favicon.svg` and an `icons.svg` sprite.
+Files in this directory aren't parsed by Vite, they are copied as-is.
+This has certain [consequences](https://vite.dev/guide/assets.html#the-public-directory)
+- `src` - The directory that contains all the source code of your project, everything in here will be processed by Vite
+  - `assets` - A directory containing an image (`hero.png`) and two SVG files (`javascript.svg` and `vite.svg`), these will be parsed by Vite
+  - `counter.js` - An example file that contains a JavaScript function to increase a counter
+  - `main.js` - The main JavaScript file, it imports the `counter.js` file, the images from the `assets` folder and the `style.css` (!) file
+  - `style.css` - The main CSS file.
 - `.gitignore` - A file that tells git which files to ignore, notice that the project itself isn't a repository yet.
-- `counter.js` - An example file that contains a JavaScript function to increase a counter
-- `index.html` - The main HTML file, notice that it has a script tag that loads a `/main.js` file
+- `index.html` - The main HTML file, notice that it lives in the root of the project (not in `src` or `public`) and that it has a script tag that loads the `/src/main.js` file
-- `javascript.svg` - An other SVG file, this one will be parsed by Vite
-- `main.js` - The main JavaScript file, it imports the `counter.js` file, the `javascript.svg` file and the `style.css` (!) file
 - `package-lock.json` - obviously
 - `package.json` - Notice that Vite is a **dev**Dependency and there are 3 scripts available
 - `style.css` - The main CSS file.